Cover for your furry friends

 If your pet dies and you have already made a claim during the

-policy period, most policies require you to keep paying premiums
+policy period, some policies may require you to keep paying

 The cost of cats and dogs... and snakes?